 – level 1 – ceramic planters, plastic planters, contact, cart, blog

 – level 2 – blog entry

-b) Tree structure – similar to a tree, this structure has many branches.
+b) Tree structure – much like a tree, this structure has many branches.
 This approach is ideal for a shop with a wider assortment of goods, e.g. electronics – on offer, they’ll usually have television sets, home cinemas, DVD and Bluray players, tuners, mp3 and mp4 players, etc. In this case, a given product should be placed in a main category as well as subcategories.
-These will be more detailed and more useful for simpler phrases from the long tail.
+These will be more detailed and more useful for simpler key phrases from the long tail.

 Website tree diagram: